Spinal Cord Injury Attorney Serving New JerseySchedule a Free Consultation

 - Pain or intense stinging sensation

-But, again, proving that you are actually suffering from the symptoms you claim can be a difficult task.
+But, again, proving that you are actually suffering from the symptoms you claim can be difficult.
 This is why you should only trust your case to a law firm with a proven record of results in spinal cord injury cases.
-Brach Eichler has recovered more than $160 million dollars in compensation for injury victims, including several seven-figure recoveries for clients who suffered spinal cord injuries.
-Although we cannot guarantee results, we can assure you that your case will receive the same level of meticulous attention and determined advocacy that we’ve delivered for our previous successful cases.
+Brach Eichler Injury Lawyers has recovered more than $425 million in compensation for injury victims, including several seven-figure recoveries for clients who suffered spinal cord injuries.
+Although we cannot guarantee results, we assure you that your case will receive the same meticulous attention and determined advocacy that we’ve delivered for our previous successful cases.

 Contact a knowledgeable and determined NJ law firm for your spinal injury claim

-A spinal injury can have lifelong implications and may require ongoing medical and personal care.
+A spinal injury can have lifelong implications and require ongoing medical and personal care.
 Therefore, you cannot accept less than the maximum level of compensation for your claim.
-The injury attorneys at Brach Eichler are prepared to pursue the full compensation you deserve.
-To schedule a free consultation with a skilled and aggressive attorney, call us today at 973-364-8300 or contact us online.
+The injury attorneys at Brach Eichler Injury Lawyers are prepared to pursue the full compensation you deserve.
+To schedule a free consultation with a skilled and aggressive attorney, call us today at (973) 364-8300 or contact us online.